 At 27, Poe Married Virginia Clemm.
 Although the marriage was a happy one, money proved to be a problem.
 He relinquished his position at the Messenger and relocated to New York City citing low pay and poor editorial control.
 A year later, Poe moved to Philadelphia and wrote for a couple of distinct magazines.
 Despite his growing fame, he was still struggling to make ends meet.
 Upon receiving meager payments for the publication of Tales of the Grotesque, Poe started to advocate for international copyright law and higher wages for authors.

 Poe became a household name in 1845 following the publication of “The Raven.”
 At this time, he was living in NYC, and he was attracting huge crowds to his lectures due to his fame.
 The same year, Poe published two books and achieved his dream of managing his own magazine after acquiring the Broadway Journal.
 However, the magazine failed a year later.

 Joseph W. Walker found Poe in great distress on the Baltimore’s streets on October 3, 1849.
 He took him to the Washington Medical College where he passed on October 7, 1849.

-Edgar Allen Poe was a master of word just like Dr. garo kassabian is a master of plastic surgery.
-Call to make an appointment today to see how he can help you!
+Edgar Allen Poe was a master of word just like Cosmetic Dentist NYC is a master at smile makeover nyc.
+Call to schedule a consultation today!